 October 11, 2019 | Updated October 14, 2019 – CAPACOA collaborated with the Canadian Arts Coalition and with Festivals and Major Events to gather information on federal parties positions on arts and culture.
 Here is the latest information.
 Overall culture platforms have been analyzed by Orchestras C...Read More

-July 11, 2019 – Finding a balance between national interests and cross-border mobility of artists is a though act.
+July 11, 2019 – Finding a balance between national interests and cross-border mobility of artists is a tough act.
 Here is a series of positive and negative updates for the performing arts sector.
-Visitor Visa Denials Impacting Canadian Presenters An article in Le Devoir brought to light recent case...Read More
+Visitor Visa Denials Impacting Canadian Presenters An article in Le Devoir brought to light recent cases...Read More

 June 19, 2019 – The Minister of Canadian Heritage and Multiculturalism announced yesterday how the 2019 federal budget additional support for festivals and series presenters will be allocated and distributed.
 The additional investment of $50.25 million over two years (2019-2020 and 2020-2021) announ...Read More